 (b) For WSL that is metered behind the POI metering point, the WSL will be added back into the POI metering point to determine the net flows for the POI metering point.

 (c) For WSL that is separately metered at the POI, the WSL will not be included in the determination of whether the generation site is net generation or net Load for the purpose of Settlement.

+(4) For an ESR that has separately metered its charging Load, but elects not to receive WSL treatment, the Non-WSL ESR Charging Load for the 15-minute interval shall be determined using the metered ESR charging Load.

+(5) For an ESR that has not separately metered its charging Load, or has forfeited WSL treatment pursuant to paragraph (3) of Section 10.2.4, Resource Entity Calculation and Telemetry of ESR Auxiliary Load Values, the Non-WSL ESR Charging Load for the 15-minute interval shall be equal to the total metered ESR Load minus auxiliary Load, where auxiliary Load is calculated as the greater of the following:

+(a) The lesser of the total metered ESR Load or X MWh, where X is calculated as 15% of the ESR’s nameplate capacity multiplied by 0.25; or

+(b) 15% of the total metered ESR Load for the 15-minute interval.

-11.1.12 Treatment of ERCOT-Polled Settlement Wholesale Storage Load Data
+11.1.12 Treatment of ERCOT-Polled Settlement Energy Storage Resource Load Data

-(1) For EPS WSL data, ERCOT will:
+(1) For EPS data associated with WSL and Non-WSL ESR Charging Load, ERCOT will:

 (a) Be identified as the MRE; and